fbpx

 Winning in Yakima

 For the next year, 1979, Schwam ran in all the ultras that she could find in the west.
 “I was running one about every month just because they were there to run, and I got carried away with it.”
-In early May, she thought she broke the American 100 km record in Yakima, Washington by nearly 20 minutes, with a time of 8:51:09.
-But later it was discovered that on the same day, a few hours earlier, Sue Ellen Trapp had run a 100 km in 8:43:14 at Lake Waramaug in Connecticut.
+In early May, she thought she broke the American 100 km record in Yakima, Washington, by nearly 20 minutes, with a time of 8:51:09.
+But later it was discovered that on the same day, a few hours earlier, Sue Ellen Trapp (1946-) had run a 100 km in 8:43:14 at Lake Waramaug, Connecticut.
 That would not be the last time they competed for records.
 They never raced head-to-head against each other, but were very aware of the juggling of American records taking place between them and with Sandra Kiddy (1936-2018) too.
 They tried to outdo each other, “but the mutual respect for one another always remained.”

 48-hour races at Woodside, California